 - 1. Clothing that is deemed too revealing - 2.
 Clothing that depicts: - a.
 Violent acts - b.
 Alcohol/alcohol usage - c.
 Tobacco/tobacco usage - d.
 Vulgar, obscene, or implied sexual content or sexual preference - e.
 Drugs/drug usage - f.
 Discrimination, prejudice, bigotry, hatred, cults, and/or gang affiliation - 3.
-Hats, bandannas, sunglasses are not permitted to be worn during the school day. - 4.
+Hats, hoods, bandannas, sunglasses are not permitted to be worn during the school day. - 4.
 All dresses, shorts, and skirts must be at least mid-thigh in length. - 5.
-Jewelry with spikes or rivets, ear gauges, and nose rings - 6.
+Volleyball spandex shorts/athletic spandex shorts are not permitted to be worn during the school day. - 6.
 Book bags are not permitted to be carried in the hallways or taken to class- only cinch sack/drawstring bags. - 7.
-Headphones are only allowed to be worn in class for assignments/classroom activities.
+Headphones/Airpods are only allowed to be worn in class for assignments/classroom activities.